0xmuon/TranzXion/README.md

 #### To run the above code in your local machine,do the following *EASY* steps:(considering you are using a code editor!)

+NOTE: You need to have solana wallet address,and Phantom or Glow Browser Extension Installed.

 1)Clove this project in your local machine,by using: